-2. Official IRS tax return transcript for 1040/l040A/I040EZ filers: If you are not eligible to use the IRS Data Retrieval tool, submit a copy of the 2016 tax “Return Transcript” directly from the IRS (including all pages and schedules).
-Please review our IRS Tax Return Transcript Request Instructions regarding the steps necessary to request an IRS transcript, free of charge.
+If you are not eligible to use the IRS Data Retrieval tool, you can also submit a copy of the 2018 tax “Return Transcript” directly from the IRS (including all pages and schedules).
+Please refer to our IRS Tax Return Transcript Request Instructions regarding the steps necessary to request an IRS transcript, free of charge.

 The “Return Transcript” is the IRS document that should be requested for financial aid verification.
 Do not select “Account Transcript” as this is not a copy of the entire tax return and is not acceptable by the Office of Financial Aid.

-3. Non-tax filers: If a tax return is not required to be filed with the IRS, the applicant must report all non-taxable income received, as well as the amount and sources of any income earned.
-All 2016 W-2’s from employers must be submitted for the non-tax filer(s).
-Except for dependent students, an IRS confirmation of non-filing status is also required for those who are not required to file federal tax returns in 2016.
-You can obtain an IRS confirmation of non-filing for 2016 from the IRS by using IRS Form 4506-T (Confirmation of Non-Filing) and checking box 7.
-For section 9, list the year of 12/31/2016.
+If a tax return is not required to be filed with the IRS, the applicant must report all non-taxable income received, as well as the amount and sources of any income earned.
+All 2018 W-2’s from employers must be submitted for the non-tax filer(s).
+Except for dependent students, an IRS confirmation of non-filing status is also required for those who are not required to file federal tax returns in 2018.
+You can obtain an IRS confirmation of non-filing for 2018 from the IRS by using IRS Form 4506-T (Confirmation of Non-Filing) and checking box 7.
+For section 9, list the year of 12/31/2018.
+This confirmation of non-filing from the IRS has to be dated on or after October 1, 2019.
 A Low Income Verification Form may also be requested.

 The U.S. Department of Education describes tax filers as having special tax filing circumstances for verification if they: